SBC-Utrecht/pytom-match-pick/README.md

     conda create -n pytom_tm python=3
     ```

 2. Create a new environment with a prebuild cupy version and complete CUDA-toolkit.
-This is reliable, but takes more
+This is more reliable, but takes more
     disk space and has less optimal performance.

     ```commandline